PedroCristo/portfolio_project_4/README.md

 # Tasty Blog - Introduction

-Project milestone 4 for Code Institute Full-stack development program: Django Framework.
+Project milestone 4 for Code Institute Full-stack development program.
 This project is a Full Stack website built using the Django framework.
 Tasty Blog is a recipe book where users can look or search for a recipe to prepare.
 When the user is logged in they can also like/unlike a post and comment on a post.
 They can also share their favourite cookbooks by adding a post